justkeepquiet/tera-api/README.md

 5. Remove or comment the line like this `<Shop url="..." />`.
 6. Open your **.env** and set the `API_PORTAL_SHOP_ENABLE` parameter to `true`.
 7. For Item Claim to work, you also need to set parameter `FCGI_GW_WEBAPI_ENABLE` to `true` and configure parameter `FCGI_GW_WEBAPI_URL`.

+Setting up the products of the Shop is carried out through the TERA API Admin Panel.
+The creation of a Service Item in the Box System occurs automatically when a product is added (using the Platform Hub Gateway).
+Sending goods to the player is carried out through the FCGI Gateway Web API.